Performance reviews, when done properly, can be an amazing tool to align your employees around their goals.

-- Monthly one-on-ones: Remember,one-on-ones aren’t supposed to focus on performance.
+- Monthly one-on-ones: Remember,one-on-ones aren’t supposed to focus solely on performance.
 Use this time to see how employees are feeling.
 See these one-on-one template agendas for ideas.

-- Annual performance review: This is where you can use data from the whole year to talk about an employee’s performance and help them with career goals.
+- Annual performance review: This is where you can use data from the whole year to talk about an employee’s performance and help them set and reach career goals.

 - Real-time feedback: An important thing to keep in mind is in addition to these feedback tools, you should give employees feedback in as near real-time as possible.

 Focusing on continuous performance management with a centralized process